Search

 If you feel that you can no longer control your substance use but you feel unable to stop these abusive patterns of consumption, going to rehab will provide you with a structured and supportive pathway to addiction recovery.

-3) You will have chance to reconnect with yourself, to reflect, and to rebuild your self-esteem
+3) You will have a chance to reconnect with yourself, reflect, and rebuild your self-esteem

 Addiction can be remarkably time-consuming, and you may find that rehab gives you the welcome opportunity to reconnect with yourself.